Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Rabu, 7 Januari 2026 16.37.44 UTC
+- WIB: Rabu, 7 Januari 2026 17.37.38 UTC
-- WITA: Rabu, 7 Januari 2026 17.37.44 UTC
+- WITA: Rabu, 7 Januari 2026 18.37.38 UTC
-- WIT: Rabu, 7 Januari 2026 18.37.44 UTC
+- WIT: Rabu, 7 Januari 2026 19.37.38 UTC

 Kutipan Inspiratif:
-"No one who achieves success does so without acknowledging the help of others.
-The wise and confident acknowledge this help with gratitude."
+"There is no market for YOUR EMOTIONS, so never advertise your FEELINGS just display YOUR ATTITUDE.,."

-Kategori: success
+Kategori: attitude